Westfield Warringah Mall: History

+20th Century

+1960s: opening

-Warringah Mall opened on 4th April 1963 and was developed by Hammerson Group and was the second largest shopping centre at the time with Chadstone Shopping Centre being the largest.
-The centre was partially built on the site of 'Brookvale House', which was built by Sydney Alexander Malcolm in 1883 and was sold in 1961 to the Hooker Investment Corporation (now LJ Hooker).
+Warringah Mall opened on 4 April 1963 and was developed by Hammerson Group and was the second largest Australian shopping centre at the time with Chadstone Shopping Centre being the largest.
+The centre was partially built on the site of 'Brookvale House', which was built by Sydney Alexander Malcolm in 1883 and was sold in 1961 to the Hooker Investment Corporation.
 Warringah Mall contained around 50 stores, including David Jones, Nock & Kirby, Franklins and Woolworths.
-Ten years later, the centre saw the opening of a new Grace Bros. store which was upgraded from a homemakers store in 1973.
+Ten years later, the centre saw the opening of a new Grace Bros store which was upgraded from a homemakers store and 50 more speciality stores in 1973.
 The same year, a fire broke out in the original Woolworths store, killing two female workers.

-Fifty more speciality stores have also opened, followed by the opening of the Hoyts Twin Cinema Complex in the early 1980s.
+On 13 December 1979 the Hoyts Twin Cinema complex opened with the screening of The Muppet Movie and Alien.

+1980s

 Warringah Mall was featured in the movie BMX Bandits with two young BMX experts, P.J.
 (Angelo D'Angelo) and Goose (James Lugton), who meet Judy (Nicole Kidman), who was working as a trolley collector.
 In the mid-1980s, a Target store was opened along with 20 specialty stores.
 To commemorate the Australian Bicentenary, Warringah Shire Council commissioned local sculptor Victor Cusack to create a central fountain for the mall.
 Entitled "Pacific Family", it was unveiled by Deputy Shire President Julie Sutton on 23 November 1988.

-Warringah Mall was included in the sale of Hammerson's Australian property portfolio to AMP Capital in 1994.
-In 1998, Warringah Mall underwent stage 2 of redevelopment and was officially opened in December 1999.
-The development included a new food court and entertainment precincts with the opening of Hoyts and Galaxy World, it also included the opening of new stores next to the food court including Rebel Sport, Surf Dive ‘n' Ski and Warringah Mall Library which opened near Hoyts.
-The old areas also had a makeover which was to introduce a quality homewares precinct with retailers such as Wheel & Barrow and Dick Smith Powerhouse in 2000.
-Franklins closed in 2001 and was by replaced by Priceline Pharmacy.
-The same year German global discount supermarket Aldi opened outside the centre on the corner of Cross and Green Street.
-Aldi previously had plans to open inside the centre but was rejected by AMP Capital due to disputes between rival supermarkets Coles and Woolworths.
+The Hoyts Twin Cinemas closed on 10 July 1989 for refurbishment which included the addition of five new screens and was scheduled to reopen by Christmas 1989.
+However, due to delays in construction the new Hoyts seven-screen multiplex opened on the 13 January 1990 with the premiere attraction Postcards from the Edge.